40 Spots to Find Dazzling Fall Colors with Expert Tips, Local Destinations, and a Leaf Hunt Printable

 Expert Tips for Admiring the Changing Colors in Fall

 Spencer Campbell is the Plant Clinic manager at The Morton Arboretum.
-Last year, we spoke to him for some great tips on catching these ephemeral displays of beauty.
+We spoke to him for some great tips on catching these ephemeral displays of beauty.

 When do leaves start changing colors in Chicagoland?